 In Alexandria, Kimberly enjoyed volunteering with the local community as a reading tutor for a fourth grader and mentor for a seventh grader.
-Having recently relocated to Ohio, she is excited to spend more time with her family.
+Having relocated to Ohio, she is excited to spend more time with her family.

 CUSTOMER EXPERIENCE MANAGER

 Ray Resendez has been busy ever since joining CIDQ in November 2000, maintaining more than 30,000 Certificate holders' records.
 As the first point of contact for many of CIDQ's callers, Ray's role as customer experience manager ensures applicants, candidates and certificate holders receive accurate information and assistance along the way.

 Originally from San Antonio, Texas, Ray was raised in Indiana.
 For fun, Ray enjoys movies, spending time with friends and going to the gym.

 Matt will support and advance CIDQ’s policy agenda at the state and provincial level.
 He is responsible for monitoring legislation, analyzing threats to the public from deregulatory efforts, generating advocacy resources that convey the value of the NCIDQ Exam, and developing strategies to support our stakeholders in educating policy makers on the value of meaningful interior design regulation.

 Prior to CIDQ, Matt held state advocacy positions with the National Association for Music Education, and the National Court Reporters Association, where he advocated for reasonable regulation of court reporters.